 - Mental health NHS trusts

-If you are from a public body and would like more information on our services for the NHS, please visit the NHS area of our website.
+If you are from a public body and would like more information on our services for the NHS or local authorities, please visit the referrer area of our website.

 Our aim is to provide transparent and competitive pricing models and evidence-based care packages for vulnerable people at every stage of their treatment journeys.
 Our pricing plans are designed to ensure a transparent and efficient process for referrers.
 Our cost frameworks include episode pricing, with discounts for volume and measured outcomes.
 We are also happy to discuss relapse prevention guarantees as part of our episode pricing framework.